August 2002:Moscow and St Petersburg

 We visited churches and saw a ceremony that was once “Blessing of the Apples” in Commie days.
-A procession included the bearded Patriarch and Metropolitan in bulging hats and flowing rich vestments.
-Many clerical headpieces were jeweled.
+A procession included the bearded Patriarch and Metropolitan in bulging soup-pot hats and flowing rich vestments.
+Many clerical headpieces were be jeweled.
 Their parading retinue was punctuated with waving banners and crosses as they marched through a singing audience around the outside of the cathedral.
 The women wore babushkas.
-Inside the domed Greek cross are no pews: the congregation stands during long masses out of respect for God—sometimes for three hours.
+Inside the domed Greek cross are no pews: the congregation stands during long masses out of respect for God—sometimes for three hours!
 There are no statues, but busy walls are filled top to bottom with paintings in the Byzantine style, since Russia felt Moscow would be the “third Rome” following Rome’s collapse to northern tribes and Constantinople’s to the Moslem Turks.
 They adapted the Greek alphabet via Saints Cyril (ergo, Cyrillic) and Methodius.
 We saw many refurbished churches, in wonderful condition inside and out, and visitors kissing the icons.

 I had feared grime and crime, and Mike didn’t bring his computer lest it disappear.
 We saw evidence of the former, but there is lots of restoration, and every major store seems to have a presence in the city.
 I had heard about overt prostitution, but perhaps because we weren’t in a hotel, we saw little evidence.
 None knocked on our door!
 We traveled in a group with good natured Russians from the University, and felt safe.

 Each day, as the international acoustics group delivered papers, many on medical imaging, we “accompanying spouses” were offered tours.
 We saw wonderful things, including the building where President Putin receives visitors and signs important state documents.
 The Granovitaya Palata is a grand palace, not normally open to visitors, but is inside the Kremlin and absolutely fantastic.
-After passport inspection and metal detectors, we met a guide straight from Central Casting: a middle aged stocky woman, short straight graying hair pushed off the face, large glasses with clear plastic frames, plain wool suit, no jewelry, sensible oxfords and thick stockings.
+After passport inspection and metal detectors, we met a guide straight from Central Casting: a middle-aged stocky woman, short straight graying hair pushed off the face, large glasses with clear plastic frames, plain wool suit, no jewelry, sensible oxfords and thick stockings.
 We were warned not to leave the carpet, and we minded!
 She warmed up later, but never ever smiled.
 We saw fantastic intricate inlaid parquet floors throughout made from woods from around the world, an ancient section covered with icons, golden thrones, domed rooms with the double headed eagle and lion symbols, elegant gilded furniture, jewels, classical columns, beveled mirrors, chandeliers big enough to fill your garage, and portraits of czars and princesses in all their finery.
 We climbed wide marble staircases covered with fine rugs, gasped at sconces, gilded pillars, velvet upholstery, and in general were agog throughout.